bitchatz/bitchatz-cpp/extras/docs/usage.md

 - **Channel Support** 📢: Join different channels for organized conversations
 - **Private Messages** 🔒: Send direct messages to specific users
 - **Action Messages** 🎭: Use `/me` for roleplay and actions
+- **Message Encryption** 🔐: All messages are encrypted using Noise protocol

 ### Peer Discovery 🔍